mahes1287/book-store-django-learn/README.md

 				-paperback
 				-hardbound
 			* isbn
-				- ebook_isbn ----> to be added as model formset in form... should be dymnamically updated as per type in form
+				- ebook_isbn ----> to be added as model formset in form... should be dynamically updated as per type in form
-				- print_isbn ----> to be added as model formset in form... should be dymnamically updated
+				- print_isbn ----> to be added as model formset in form... should be dynamically updated
 			* pages
 			* summary
 			* language